 Christmas Pinwheel Cookies are a festive holiday treat that’ll be the star of your Christmas cookies plate!

-Christmas baking is seriously my favorite time of year.
-All the fun Christmas cookies call my name and I get a twitterpated.
-Better yet, my boys love to bake with me.
-We love spending time in the kitchen together.
-They learn to follow a recipe, practice counting, and their favorite part…taste testing.
-It’s a holiday tradition in my house and my favorite part of Christmas.
+Christmas baking is seriously my favorite time of the year.
+All the fun Christmas cookies start showing up in my feed and I get all kinds of excited.
+Baking is a holiday tradition in my house and my favorite part of Christmas.